Are you currently selling your Triumph motorbike? Get in touch We Buy Any Bike!

 2006 The Daytona is re-released as an all-new 675cc triple.

-2012 Triumph hits 110 years of manufacture!
+2012 110 years of manufacture!
 The Tiger Explorer is launched making a real scene in the adventure bike sector.

 2013 Triumph’s market share in the +500cc reaches 6.2% and they expand into India

-2014 The British firm was the top seller of motorcycle +500cc in England, with an 18.7% share of the market and a 8% rise compared to 13.
+2014 The British firm was the top seller of motorcycle +500cc in England.
+With an 18.7% share of the market and an 8% rise compared to 13.

-2015 Triumph announced their financial results ending 30 June 2015, and its a much better figure then the year before despite slight fall in overall turnover
+2015 Triumph announced their financial results ending on 30 June 2015.
+It’s a much better figure than the year before.
+Despite slight fall in overall turnover

 Value My Bike!